Skip to content

 2. The DEG extension opens with:

-• Sidebar - List of previous analysis results
+• Sidebar - New Analysis button and list of previous results

-• Workspace - New analysis form or result viewer
+• Workspace - New analysis form or selected result viewer

 DEG extension initial view